Banks, fintechs, PMs, telcos, retailers, issuers and financial service organisations.

 The Best ESG Initiative in Payments category is open to organisations that have successfully embedded ESG into their strategy and are making a substantial positive impact on the environment, social justice and corporate governance.

-Judges will be looking for how the ESG strategy is aligning to UN Sustainable Development Goals as well as how the ESG strategy is aligning to stakeholders close to the organisation or in the organisation’s immediate community.
+Judges will be looking for how the ESG strategy is aligning to UN Sustainable Development Goals, as well as how the ESG strategy is aligning with stakeholders close to the organisation or in the organisation’s immediate community.

-The entry should focus on a case study as part of the ESG strategy and its results achieved with the aid a specific technology/service so it is use case driven submission.
+The entry should focus on a case study as part of the ESG strategy and the results achieved with the aid a specific technology/service so it is a submission driven by a use case.

 Initiatives must be live and out of test phase at the time of submission.